iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints the alphabet in lowercase, followed by a new line.
     * Expected Results : You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

-💡*Fun Fact : Quote by Vanna White: “When I was having that alphabet soup, I never thought that it would pay off.”*
+> 💡*Fun Fact : Quote by Vanna White: “When I was having that alphabet soup, I never thought that it would pay off.”*
-<br><br>

 * **5. Numbers**
   * File : [5-print_numbers.c](./5-print_numbers.c)